badenh/mlbox/docs/tutorials/create-mlcube.md

 Cookiecutter has modified the lines shown in **bold** in the mlcube.yaml file shown here:
 <pre><code>
-# This YAML file marks a directory to be an MLCube directory.
-When running MLCubes with runners, MLCube path is
+# This YAML file marks a directory to be an MLCube™ directory.
+When running MLCubes with runners, the MLCube™ path is
 # specified using `--mlcube` runner command line argument.
-# The most important parameters that are defined here are (1) name, (2) author and (3) list of MLCube tasks.
+# The most important parameters that are defined here are (1) name, (2) author and (3) list of MLCube™ tasks.
 schema_version: 1.0.0
 schema_type: mlcube_root